 - Research and scholarship

-If you use copyrighted materials for any of the above purposes, you should post a copyright disclaimer or a fair use disclaimer that states that you’re sampling copyrighted works under the protection of Section 107 of the Copyright Act.
+So if you use copyrighted materials for any of the above purposes, you should post a copyright disclaimer or a fair use disclaimer that states that you’re sampling copyrighted works under the protection of Section 107 of the Copyright Act.

 Here’s an example of copyright disclaimer text you can add to a video or other form of media that uses copyrighted materials in accordance with Section 107 of the Copyright Act:

-This video features materials protected by the Fair Use guidelines of Section 107 of the Copyright Act.
-All rights reserved to the copyright owners.
+“This video features materials protected by the Fair Use guidelines of Section 107 of the Copyright Act.
+All rights reserved to the copyright owners.”

 YouTube Copyright Disclaimer

-If you post videos on YouTube that use copyrighted content in accordance with fair use principles, include a disclaimer in your videos’ descriptions that credits the creator and discloses your fair use rights.
+If you post videos on YouTube that use copyrighted content in accordance with fair use principles, you should include a disclaimer in your videos’ descriptions that credits the creator and discloses your fair use rights.

-Alternately, if you’re posting your own copyrighted content on YouTube, you should add a disclaimer of copyright to your videos’ description.
+Alternatively, if you’re posting your own copyrighted content on YouTube, you should add a disclaimer of copyright to your videos’ description.

 Here’s a standard copyright statement that you can add to your YouTube videos:

-Copyright @ [name & year].
-Any illegal reproduction of this content will result in immediate legal action.
+“Copyright @ [name & year].
+Any illegal reproduction of this content will result in immediate legal action.”

-Here’s an example of a copyright disclaimer on the YouTube music video for the Cranberries’s “Zombie”:
+Below, see an example of a copyright disclaimer on the YouTube music video for the Cranberries’ song “Zombie”:

 Facebook Copyright Disclaimer

-Here’s an example of a Facebook copyright disclaimer from Cover Music that says he doesn’t own or make claims to the original music featured in his video:
+Below is an example of a Facebook copyright disclaimer from Cover Music that says he doesn’t own or make claims to the original music featured in his video:

 Copyright Disclaimer for Music

-Music copyrights are unique, because sound recording copyright is designated by the phonogram copyright (℗), while lyrics and composition can still be designated by a standard copyright symbol (©).
+Music copyrights are unique because sound recording copyright is designated by the phonogram copyright symbol, which is a P with a circle around it: ℗

 If you have music that’s protected by sound recording copyright, standard copyright, or both, add the relevant symbol and copyright date and owner to the music’s listing or description.